openservicebrokerapi/servicebroker/spec.md

 ## Updating a Service Instance

-By implementing this endpoint, Service Broker authors can enable users to modify two attributes of an existing Service Instance: the Service Plan and parameters.
+By implementing this endpoint, Service Broker authors can enable users to modify three attributes of an existing Service Instance: the Service Plan, parameters and Platform metadata.
 By changing the Service Plan, users can upgrade or downgrade their Service Instance to other plans.
 By modifying parameters, users can change configuration options that are specific to a service or plan.
+By changing the Platform metadata, Platforms can update the Platform metadata for the service instance when it is out of date.

 To enable support for the update of the plan, a Service Broker MUST declare support per service by including `"plan_updateable": true` in either the Service Offering